Base Layout Strategy

 Overhauling the Starter Base

-At higher difficulty levels, alien retaliation can often come MUCH sooner than you might be ready for-- before you have base defenses built, and before you have powerful weapons to arm your troops with.
+At higher difficulty levels, alien retaliation can often come MUCH sooner than you might be ready for-- before you have base defences built, and before you have powerful weapons to arm your troops with.
 Considering that the access lift and all hangars serve as entry points for the invaders, the starter base has all the defensive virtues of a screen door:

 The hangars and lift are distributed as widely as possible through the base, giving the aliens a wealth of breach points and enabling them to assault any defenders from all sides.